 Richard “Coeur de Lion” (or “Lionheart”) is fondly remembered as the crusader-king of England.
-He was a triumphant war hero despite being a French King who spent a mere 6 months in England during his reign.
-His short, 10 year reign was marked by his departure to the Holy Land on Crusade -an act that very nearly caused a civil war on the English isle.
+He was a triumphant war hero despite being a French King of England who spent a mere six months in England during his reign.
+He valued England only for its riches.
+His short ten year reign was marked by his departure to the Holy Land on Crusade -an act that very nearly caused a civil war on the English isle.

 A Note on the Crusades